28 March 2022 | Financial Planning & Analysis

 Regular expenses (things like utility bills, rent, and employee wages) reduce your profitability, and you’ll see these expenses on your profit and loss statement.

-But some business spending (like buying new business assets) doesn’t reduce profitability and isn’t included in the P&L statement.
+But some business spending (like new business assets or other capital expenditures) doesn’t reduce profitability and isn’t included in the P&L statement.
+You’ll find these typically recorded on the balance sheet.

-That means your business can be pouring out cash for various startup costs (loading up on inventory, for example) and still look profitable on paper, even though your cash flow is negative.
+That means your business can have heavy cash outflows for various startup costs (loading up on inventory, for example) and still look profitable on paper, even though you have negative cash flow.

 A similar situation exists on the revenue side of your profit and loss statement.